DataKinds/datakinds.github.io/_posts/2020-06-24-explaining-raku-using-itertools.md

 date: 2020-06-24 19:20 -0700
 ---

-# WORK IN PROGRESS
-# WORK IN PROGRESS
-# WORK IN PROGRESS
-# WORK IN PROGRESS
-# WORK IN PROGRESS

 A few days ago, I posted [Python's Itertools in Pure Raku](https://datakinds.github.io/2020/06/24/python-s-itertools-in-pure-raku) and I got [quite a few responses](https://www.reddit.com/r/rakulang/comments/heycja/pythons_itertools_in_pure_raku/fvuhz37/) [asking me to](https://www.reddit.com/r/rakulang/comments/heycja/pythons_itertools_in_pure_raku/fvvz8js/) [elaborate on these examples](https://www.reddit.com/r/rakulang/comments/heycja/pythons_itertools_in_pure_raku/fvvnvq2/).
 This page will then act as a useful addendum to the [Python to Raku nutshell](https://docs.raku.org/language/py-nutshell) page in the Raku docs.

 Python's [`itertools`](https://docs.python.org/3/library/itertools.html) package is the gold standard for working with iterable streams of data.